la2050/archive/_projects/2016/creating-a-first-food-friendly-south-los-angeles.md

   support and care services to mothers and their families within clinics.
 BFLA will assist CHCs with establishing written procedures that ensure a breastfeeding-friendly clinic environment.
+Please explain how you will define and measure success for your project.​: >- We aim to increase baseline exclusive breastfeeding rates by 3% over a one-year period in South Los Angeles.
+This measure along with process evaluation will help measure and define the success of our program.

+  We plan to:

+  1. Identify champions to participate in this project – 2 community clinics.
+  (Several clinics have already expressed interest in participating)

+  2. Advocate for policy reform within community clinics to implement policy revision.

+  3. Educate and train health care providers at the chosen clinics.
+This will be tracked through sign-in sheets.

+  4. Assist clinics with implementation of the State’s Guidelines and Criteria.
+This will be tracked through MOUs with the clinics.

+  5. Help facilities establish a follow-up support system for new mothers, including referring them to SFYB education and support groups.

+  6. Assist SFYB to provide ongoing breastfeeding and education groups to African American families in SPA 6 and 8.
+To assess breastfeeding knowledge gained, a pre- and post-test survey will be administered at each session.
+  Based on results in other programs, we estimate that participants will score an average of 5%-10% higher on the post-test compared to pre-test scores.

+  7. We will evaluate baseline, midpoint and concluding breastfeeding rates in South LA.

+  8. Ensure financial sustainability of programs.
+This will be measured through attendance of a financial sustainability workshop and pre/post surveys.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - Technical infrastructure (computers
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/creating-a-first-food-friendly-south-los-angeles/skild-prod.s3.amazonaws.com/myla2050/images/custom540/3797480105741-team90.jpeg
 organization_name: BreastfeedLA